MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 Contoso needs to use Azure Migrate correctly given the scale of this migration.

 - Contoso will do an app-by-app assessment with Azure Migrate.
 This ensures that Azure Migrate returns timely data to the Azure portal.
-- Contoso admins read about [deploying Azure Migrate at scale](https://docs.microsoft.com/azure/migrate/how-to-scale-assessment).
+- Contoso admins learn how to [deploy Azure Migrate at scale](https://docs.microsoft.com/azure/migrate/scale-hyper-v-assessment).
 - Contoso notes the Azure Migrate limits summarized in the following table.

 **Action** | **Limit**